I will write about this from my personal experience as to why my Cockapoo wouldn’t walk at times and what I did to fix it.

-Then the next time I went out on my own I took a few of her favourite treats.
-We had tried this before but it hadn’t really worked.
+Then the next time I went out on my own, I took a few of her favourite treats.
+We had tried this before, but it hadn’t worked.

-However, this time, on my own and with treats it worked.
+However, it worked this time on my own and with treats.

-I always try and carry a few high value treats with me.
-If she refuses to walk, I put it right up to her nose, and let her have a sniff.
-This usually sparks her interest and makes her walk the way I want to go.
+I always try and carry a few high-value treats with me.
+If she refuses to walk, I put it right up to her nose and let her have a sniff.
+This usually sparks her interest and makes her walk the way I want.

 So why might your dog refuse to walk?

-Cockapoo’s can be quite nervous dogs.
+Cockapoos can be pretty nervous dogs.
 I put it down to something spooking them last time you were on the walk.
-It might not even be something you were aware or noticed, so don’t blame yourself.
+It might not even be something you were aware of or noticed, so don’t blame yourself.

 They Have an Issue They Can’t Tell You About

 Dogs can’t tell us their problems.
-They might have a sore leg that to us doesn’t look bad but to them its causing them a lot of pain.
-Maybe the thought of a walk and it hurting is making them not want to walk.
-Maybe its worth quick trip to the vets to have them checked out?
+They might have a sore leg that, to us, doesn’t look bad, but to them, it’s causing them a lot of pain.
+Maybe the thought of a walk and its hurting is making them not want to walk.
+Maybe it’s worth a quick trip to the vet to have them checked out.

 Maybe Your Dog Just Doesn’t Like Walks

-Luna loves a walk, but some days I can just tell she can’t be bothered.
-I feel like if she could speak she would happily say “I’m ok on the sofa today thanks, just leave me alone”.
+Luna loves a walk, but I can tell she can’t be bothered some days.
+I feel like if she could speak, she would happily say, “I’m ok on the sofa today, thanks; just leave me alone”.
 It reminds me of this advert by Tetley, where the cat laughs at the dog as he will have to walk in the rain.